piranna/piranna.github.io/_posts/2020-02-05-How-to-have-a-blog-on-Github.md

 (so this way they could be stored in the same repo than the blog itself) or in Google Spreadsheets, and also there are tools like [staticman](https://staticman.net/) that can be able to automate the process.
-For a standalone blog, probably I would have choosen that last option, so this way I could be able to have both posts and comments on a single place ready to be moved elsewhere, but since I wanted to use my blog as a promotion tool too, I found it better to use Twitter threads instead, so they can be used both to
+For a standalone blog, I would probably have chosen that last option, so this way I could be able to have both posts and comments on a single place ready to be moved elsewhere, but since I wanted to use my blog as a promotion tool too, I found it better to use Twitter threads instead, so they can be used both to